 It tasted good.
 Not great, but good.
-With a name like White Chili, I expected it to white and taste like chili.
+With a name like White Chili, I expected it to be white and to taste like chili.
 Failure on both counts.
 Not one ingredient was white.
-If you look at the bowl in the picture, you will observe that in now way does it resemble chili.
+If you look at the bowl in the picture, you will observe that in no way does it resemble chili.
 My expectations for chili are much higher.

 My wife was disappointed not only with the appearance of the resulting dish, but also the taste of it.
 And, as my wife usually does when she cooks, she prepared enough for a family of six–even though my wife and I live alone.

-And so it went as I ate bean soup every day until I had finished it alone.
+And so, it went as I ate bean soup every day until I had finished it alone.
 My refused to eat anymore after the first serving.
-The taste actually improved with age!
+The taste improved with age!

-I told my wife that it tasted great as long as I didn’t think of it as chili, which it never really was.
+I told my wife that it tasted great if I didn’t think of it as chili, which it never really was.
 The last bowl certainly tasted the best.
 However, my wife will never prepare White Chili again.